-A new study by scientists at University of Canterbury’s Mental Health and Nutrition laboratory in collaboration with University of Otago, Christchurch geneticists, suggests that micronutrient supplementation – which includes vitamins and minerals – could be a safe therapy for those with ADHD.
+A new study by scientists at the University of Canterbury’s Mental Health and Nutrition laboratory in collaboration with the University of Otago, Christchurch geneticists, suggests that micronutrient supplementation – which includes vitamins and minerals – could be a safe therapy for those with ADHD.

-There is growing proof universally demonstrating the human gut microbiome, or gut bacteria could have a role to play in the development of disorders, for example, depression, ADHD, and autism.
+There is growing proof universally demonstrating the human gut microbiome, or gut bacteria, could have a role to play in the development of disorders, for example, depression, ADHD, and autism.
 A large recent global investigation discovered children with ADHD had significantly higher levels of the bifidobacterium bacteria in their gut than those without the condition.

 In the study, scientists used the latest DNA technology and analyzed the gut bacteria of children given a specific range of micronutrients over ten weeks.
 However, the research was small- conducted on 17 children aged between seven and 12 participating.
 Ten children were given micronutrients, while the others were given placebo treatment.